Jannik169/PADD---No-Internet-check/README.md

 I just changed some lines of code, the official project is under https://github.com/jpmck/PADD !

-# What did I edit?
-I edited line 869 (if true is not the best but it works)

 # How should I install that (This is a slightly changed version of the official one)?

     Get a copy of PADD--No-Internet-check by running: